 Assigned when a student, with the consent of the instructor, postpones the submission of certain work because of extenuating circumstances.
-For the traditional undergraduate program, incompletes must be removed within 7 weeks from the beginning of the next semester (excluding summer sessions) unless an extension is granted by the instructor with an approval from the dean.
-Incompletes incurred during summer sessions must be removed within 7 weeks from the beginning of the Fall semester with the same stipulation.
+Incomplete grades must be resolved within four (4) weeks from the end of the course unless an extension is granted by the instructor with the approval from the dean.
 Incompletes will be calculated for academic standing using the default grade.
 Students with incomplete grades are subject to academic probation and academic dismissal based on the default grade.
-Failure to remove an incomplete will result in the automatic change to the alternate grade given at the same time as the incomplete.
-For all graduate degree and nontraditional bachelor's degree programs, incomplete deadlines are established by the program and published in the program handbook.
+Failure to resolve an incomplete will result in the automatic change to the alternate grade given at the same time as the incomplete.
+Default grades are C, D, F, or NP.

-IP (In Progress)

-For undergraduate programs, an "IP" is assigned when an educational experience (e.g., student teaching, practicum, internship, etc.) is designed to extend beyond a single grading period.
-Students have 1 calendar year to complete the requirements for the course.
-The calendar year begins on the first day of the semester the student enrolled in the course.
-The "IP" grade will default to the grade of "F" after the 1-year period if the work is not completed.
-For graduate degrees, the "IP" grade is assigned for courses that are designed to take more than one term to complete.
-The "IP" will remain on the transcript and the student will receive a grade in a subsequent term.
+Assigned when an educational experience (e.g., student teaching, practicum, internship, thesis, or graduate capstone, etc.) is designed to extend beyond a single grading period.
+Students have four (4) continuous semesters, including the semester of enrollment and summer, to complete the requirements for the course.
+A grade of "IP" will be issued after the first semester of enrolment if the work is not completed.

-P (Pass) / NP (No Pass)
+For undergraduate programs, the "IP" grade will default to the grade of F or NP if the work is not completed in the allotted amount of time.
+For graduate and doctoral programs, the "IP" grade will remain on the transcript and the student will receive a grade in a subsequent term.

-Assigned in selected courses and educational experiences where a letter grade is not assigned (e.g. Capstone projects, Doctoral dissertations, Master's theses, Internships, Practicums, and other courses as determined by individual programs and published in the program handbook).
-The P/ NP grade is not factored in for Grade Point Average (GPA) purposes.
+Assigned in selected courses and educational experiences where a letter grade is not assigned (e.g. capstone projects, doctoral dissertations, master's theses, internships, practicums, and other courses as determined by individual programs and published in the program handbook).
+The Pass/ No Pass grade will appear on the transcript but is not calculated in the GPA.